Gastroesophageal reflux disease

 If you don’t take it seriously, GERD can lead to:

-Esophagitis: Inflammation and irritation of the esophagus, it can cause pain, bleeding, and ulcers in the long term.
+Esophagitis: Inflammation and irritation of the esophagus, can cause pain, bleeding, and ulcers in the long term.

 Esophageal strictures: Narrowing of the esophagus due to scarring, making swallowing difficult.